Reverse Heart Disease without Medication

 2. Healthful weight

 3. Unmedicated, normal blood pressure

 These goals are attainable without expensive and risky prescription drugs.
-My high-nutrient, vegetable-based diet has enabled patients to achieve remarkable reductions in these cardiac risk factors.
-In addition to dietary changes I recommend an all-natural, side-effect free nutritional supplement, for those who need some extra help getting their LDL below 100.
-I have designed my own called LDL Protect, proven to be safe and effective.
-LDL Protect contains plant sterols (or phytosterols) and concentrated punicalagins extracted from pomegranate, offering not just potent cholesterol lowering protection, but other intra-vascular ant-inflammatory benefits to promote the reversal of heart disease.
+My high-nutrient, vegetable-based diet has enabled patients to achieve remarkable reductions in these cardiac risk factors and reverse their atherosclerosis.
+In addition to dietary changes and daily exercise, I sometimes recommend an all-natural nutritional supplement, for those who need some extra help getting their LDL below 100.
+I have designed my own, called LDL Protect, which contains plant sterols (or phytosterols), proven to be safe and effective for lowering cholesterol, and concentrated punicalagins extracted from pomegranate plus phytochemical-rich extracts of chokeberry and green tea.

 Make the vow to be heart attack-proof and join us in the fight against heart disease.

 I'm writing to share my excitement at the initial results I've experienced following your cholesterol lowering program.
 I'm a 43 year-old guy who found out this July, after having my first physical in 13 years, that I had very high cholesterol.
 My overall cholesterol was 241, my LDL 186, HDL 38, and triglycerides 85.

 My doctor wanted me to go on statins but I was familiar with your book, Cholesterol Protection for Life, and chose to first try lowering it by changing my diet.

 This Monday, after only four weeks on the program, I retested my blood.
 The results were beyond my best expectations.
 My overall cholesterol was now 161, LDL 110, HDL 41, triglycerides 50.
 Also, as an added bonus, I've lost that stubborn 10 pounds I've had since my early 30s.